-You may assume that if you DIY your headshot that the quality will be inferior, but technology today makes it easier than ever to take a great professional headshot with your phone.
+You may assume that if you DIY your headshot that the quality will be inferior, but today’s new smartphone models make it easier than ever to take a great professional headshot with your phone.

 By following these simple tips and enlisting the help of a family member, friend, or co-worker, you can easily take a professional headshot allowing you to put your best foot forward.
-(You could also consider using a tripod, but we typically find that getting feedback as you go from someone you trust is the best way to take a professional headshot.)
+(You could also consider shooting in self-timer mode with a cell phone tripod, but we typically find that getting feedback as you go from someone you trust is the best way to take a professional headshot.)

 Master your technology set-up:

-Do not use zoom.
-Using the zoom feature in your camera will yield a lower resolution photo.
-Instead, have the photographer move closer to you.
+Do not zoom in manually.
+Using the zoom feature will yield a lower resolution photo.
+Instead, use the portrait setting if your phone has it or if not, have the photographer move closer to you.
 Tapping the screen will keep the focus locked on your face.
-You can always crop your photo in while you’re editing it (see below for best practices for cropping your headshot).
+You can always crop your photo tighter while you’re editing it (see below for best practices for cropping your headshot).

 Select a simple background.
 Pick a background that will not have a tree, street sign or light post sticking out of your head.
 Make sure there are no cars or other people in your shot as well.
 Ideal backdrops are solid colored concrete walls or a clear blue sky.
 Simple textures also can be nice backgrounds too.

 Choose flattering lighting (ideally outside).
 Natural light is best.
 Office lighting is not ideal for portraits because most fluorescent bulbs create a green cast and shadows that are not flattering.
 Most offices are too dark which will produce grainy images without a flash.
 (You’ll want to avoid using a flash because it causes red-eye and can wash out your face.)

 For outside photoshoots, position the sun behind you.
 Step outside and look for a location in an area that is not in direct sunlight.
 Stand with the sun behind you to avoid squinting your eyes and shadows on your face.